synapsecns/sanguine/contrib/terraform-provider-iap/README.md

 ## Future Work

-Right now: this works for creating a proxy through an ip tunnel.
+ - *SSH Tunnels*: Right now: this works for creating a proxy through an ip tunnel.
 Eventually, we want to allow the use of an ssh tunnel using os-loging to connect through the bastion host with more robust logging.
 The challenge here is `gcloud compute beta ssh --tunel-through-iap` (which this provider has been reverse engineered from) uses a stdio proxy, so we need to implement our ssh provider using that mechanism.
 This will be implemented in a future version
+ - *Public Provider*: This is going to require mirroring to another repo to work with [the requirements](https://developer.hashicorp.com/terraform/cloud-docs/registry/publish-providers) around publishing